SzczupakKrolemPontaru/SpaceCloud/README.md

 The backend code is located in the `backend` directory.

 ## Frontend
-The frontend is built with Vue.js, a progressive JavaScript framework for building user interfaces.
+The frontend is built with Vue.js, for building user interfaces.
 It uses Vue Router for routing and Vuex for state management.

 ### Key features of the frontend include:
 - User registration and login